pivotal/docs-tap/local-source-proxy/troubleshoot.hbs.md

 # Troubleshoot Local Source Proxy

-This topic helps you troubleshoot issues you might encounter with Local Source Proxy.
+This topic helps you troubleshoot issues you might encounter with Local Source Proxy (LSP).

 ## <a id="view-lsp-server-logs"></a> View Local Source Proxy server logs